- Search The Registry

 William Wells Brown was born on this date in 1814.
 He was a Black abolitionist lecturer, a groundbreaking novelist, a playwright, and a historian.

 In 1847, Brown wrote the "Narrative of William W. Brown, a Fugitive Slave," which went through four American and five British editions in its first three years after publication.
-Between 1849 and 1854, he gave more than a thousand speeches in Europe and America and wrote two books.
-"Three Years in Europe; or, Places I Have Seen and People I Have Met" and "Clotel, or, the President's Daughter: A Narrative of Slave Life in the United States."
+Between 1849 and 1854, he gave over a thousand speeches in Europe and America and wrote two books.
+"Three Years in Europe or Places I Have Seen and People I Have Met" and "Clotel, or The President's Daughter: A Narrative of Slave Life in the United States."
 This became the first drama published by a Black.

 Over the next two decades, he focused on historical works.
-These included two histories of the Black race, another history on Blacks and whites in the American South, and a rare military history of Blacks in the American Civil War.
-Brown eventually settled in Boston and practiced medicine there until his death from cancer in Chelsea, MA, 1884.
+These included two histories of the Black race, another history of Blacks and whites in the American South, and a rare military history of blacks in the American Civil War.
+Brown eventually settled in Boston and practiced medicine there until his death from cancer in Chelsea, MA, in 1884.